freebsd/freebsd-quarterly/2020q4/puppet.md

-Since our last status report a few months ago, the FreeBSD ports tree has seen the addition of the Choria (sysutils/choria) orchestration tool, and the Puppet Plaform 7 with the Puppet Agent (sysutils/puppet7), Puppet Server (sysutils/puppetserver7) and PuppetDB (databases/puppetdb7).
+Since our last status report a few months ago, the FreeBSD ports tree has seen the addition of the Choria (sysutils/choria) orchestration tool, and the Puppet Platform 7 with the Puppet Agent (sysutils/puppet7), Puppet Server (sysutils/puppetserver7) and PuppetDB (databases/puppetdb7).